mkbmain/DapperRepo/README.md

 ```

 ## Update
+ update command is using only primary key in the where clause. so strictly speaking if you wish to update all the values on a row and know its primary key a get is not required
 ```
- update command is built from the primary get so strictly speaking if you wish to update all the values on a row and know its primary key a get is not required

  var item = Repo.GetById(new TableModel {Id = Guid.Parse("....")});
  item.Name = "mike"